Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we present a method to expand the knowledge base of service chatbots by generating similar questions using LLMs.
-We have unified the training and inference processes by introducing a one-to-many training objective, enabling effective exploration of the semantic space surrounding the source question.
-Additionally, by utilizing customer intention as semantic guidance, we achieve the guided generation of questions with greater semantic diversity while still adhering to the customer's intention.
-Both quantitative and qualitative experiments on real business data demonstrate the superior performance of our proposed methods.
-In contrast to approaches relying on larger embedding models, our method can seamlessly integrate into existing production systems, offering enhanced flexibility and computational efficiency.
+This work presents an innovative approach to expanding the knowledge base of compliance-guaranteed service chatbots by generating similar questions with LLMs.
+By introducing a one-to-many training objective and utilizing customer intention as contextual guidance, we enhanced semantic diversity while staying aligned with the customer’s intent.
+The optimization framework enables our method to be seamlessly integrated into existing production systems, offering great flexibility and efficiency.
+These promising findings highlight LLMs' growing role in augmenting conventional system architectures in scenarios where standalone LLMs are not directly applicable, encouraging further research into LLM-guided systems for industrial deployment.

-This work has two main limitations.
-Firstly, the experiments extensively focused on a dataset consisting of QA pairs in the financial domain only, which overlooks the complex cases where QA may involve contextual information across different domains (e.g., general purpose customer service and telemarketing \cite{10.1145/3474085.3478555}).
-Secondly, the human evaluation was conducted by recruiting domain experts, which is costly and cannot be generalized to a consistent evaluation metric.
-Future research could consider the ``wisdom of the crowd'' as a robust alternative for conducting human-intuitive evaluations and designing benchmark metrics for the usability of generated questions \cite{10184732}.
-The discussion of retrieval-based chatbots can also be extended to any applications involving query retrieval, such as database query systems \cite{10.1145/3514221.3520158} and meeting transcription \cite{song2021smartmeeting}.